Key takeaways

 What is reinsurance?

-Reinsurance plays a key role in the insurance industry.
-Insurance companies don’t keep every risk on their own balance sheets.
-They regularly transfer a portion of potential payment obligations to reinsurers, paying premiums in exchange for that protection.
+Reinsurance plays an important role in the insurance industry.
+Insurance companies do not keep every risk on their own balance sheets.
+They regularly transfer a portion of potential claim obligations from catastrophes, such as hurricanes and earthquakes, to reinsurers, paying premiums in exchange for that protection.

 Why investors are giving reinsurance a closer look